tomas-abrahamsson/gpb/README.md

 #### For proto3 syntax

-For proto3, there is neither `required` nor `optional` nor `default=<x>` for fields.
-Instead all scalar fields, strings and bytes are implicitly optional.
+For proto3, there is neither `required` nor `default=<x>` for fields.
+Instead, unless marked with `optional`, all scalar fields, strings and bytes are implicitly optional.
 On decoding, if such a field is missing in the binary to decode, they always decode to the type-specific default value.
 On encoding, such fields are only included in the resulting encoded binary if they have a value different from the type-specific default value.
 Even though all fields are implicitly optional, one could also say that on a conceptual level, all such fields always have a value.
 At decoding, it is not possible to determine whether at encoding, a value was present---with a type-specific value---or not.

+Fields marked as `optional` are essentially represented the same way as in proto2 syntax; in a record the field has the value `undefined` if it is not set, and in maps the field is not present if it is not set.

 A recommendation I've seen for if you need detection of "missing" data, is to define `has_<field>` boolean fields and set them appropriately.